 I have a huge flashlight fetish.
 They are all over my house.
 They vary in size and power and battery size.
 Ever since I was a kid and my dad gave me this cool looking metal flashlight, silver in color with a switch on the side that had a button that I could press to create light – I was hooked.

 Nowadays – LED rules that day.
-Most of all my flashlights run on AA, AAA, or CR123 batteries.
-Technology continues to produce brighter flashlights that run longer on smaller batteries.
+Most of all my flashlights run on AA,

 Continue reading Flashlight Review: Mini 400 Lumens CREE Q5 LED Flashlight